Whoaa512/starred/README.md

 - [sirwart/ripsecrets](https://github.com/sirwart/ripsecrets) - A command-line tool to prevent committing secret keys into your source code
 - [rust-lang/cc-rs](https://github.com/rust-lang/cc-rs) - Rust library for build scripts to compile C/C++ code into a Rust library
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - RisingWave: A Distributed SQL Database for Stream Processing
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - 🚀SQL stream processing with Postgres-like experience. 🪄More than a modern alternative to Apache Flink.
 - [tree-sitter/tree-sitter](https://github.com/tree-sitter/tree-sitter) - An incremental parsing system for programming tools
 - [Zaplib/zaplib](https://github.com/Zaplib/zaplib) - ⚡ Zaplib is an open-source library for speeding up web applications using Rust and WebAssembly.
 - [rubrikinc/wachy](https://github.com/rubrikinc/wachy) - A UI for eBPF-based performance debugging